tdulcet/Table-and-Graph-Libs/README.md

 Copyright © 2018 Teal Dulcet

 These header only libraries use [box-drawing](https://en.wikipedia.org/wiki/Box-drawing_character#Unicode), [Braille](https://en.wikipedia.org/wiki/Braille_Patterns), [fraction](https://en.wikipedia.org/wiki/Number_Forms) and other Unicode characters and [terminal colors and formatting](https://misc.flogisoft.com/bash/tip_colors_and_formatting) to output tables and graphs/plots to the console.
+All the tables and graphs are created with a single (one) function call and they do not require any special data structures.

 Please visit [tealdulcet.com](https://www.tealdulcet.com/) to support these libraries and my other software development.